 ICC gives former Congo VP Bemba extra year in prison

-Narcisse Arido of of the Central African Republic, left, sits in the court room to hear the verdict of the International Criminal court in The Hague, Netherlands, Wednesday March 22, 2017.
+Aime Kilolo Musamba of the Democratic Republic of the Congo, left, greets his lawyer prior to hearing the verdict of the International Criminal court in The Hague, Netherlands, Wednesday March 22, 2017.
 Former Congolese vice president Jean-Pierre Bemba has been sentenced to an extra year in prison and fined 300,000 euros along with four others for interfering with witnesses in his trial.

 Discussions